How do I duplicate/copy/transfer an existing WordPress site to Tiger Technologies?

 Many customers transfer an existing WordPress site to our company and need to clone or copy the existing site.

-The “simple” way to do this is to use the built-in WordPress export tool: First export the data from your old copy of WordPress to a file on your computer, then create the new empty copy of WordPress on our servers and import the data from the file you exported.
-(Note that this is the only way you can do it if you’re currently hosted with the “WordPress.com” company.)
+The simple way to do this is to use the built-in WordPress export tool: First export the data from your old copy of WordPress to a file on your computer, then create the new empty copy of WordPress on our servers and import the data from the file you exported.
+(This is the only way you can do it if you’re currently hosted with the “WordPress.com” company.)

 However, if you use the built-in tool, you’ll find that it only copies some of your site content: it doesn’t copy your theme files, plugins and settings.
-You’ll have to reconfigure those, which can be time-consuming.
+You’ll often have to reconfigure those, which can be time-consuming.

 If your current blog is hosted anywhere except the “WordPress.com” company, you can take advantage of more comprehensive options that avoid the need to reconfigure things afterwards.